 Bukhara

 Officially there are about 10 mosques in the old Bukhara, several mausoleums and more than a dozen madrasahs and each of their structure is a work of art.
 In addition to the ones mentioned, there are also many sights which do not commonly appear in the guidebooks, perhaps due to not yet restored appearances.
-It means that if one wants to see them intact before heavy restoration, the time to go is now as the Uzbek government is “improving” the looks of old areas rapidly throughout the country.
+It means that if one wants to see them intact before heavy restoration, the time to go is now as the Uzbek state is “improving” the looks of old areas rapidly throughout the country.

 Poi Kalyan Mir i Arab madrasa in Bukhara with Ark of Bukhara in the background